 - a.
 Develop a form for an employee to use in requesting an accommodation but remember that a verbal request for an accommodation, without the use of any specific words, is enough to initiate the employer's ADA interactive process obligations.
-See sample Employee Accommodation Request Form, Attachment A. - b.
-Develop and use a checklist for the ADA accommodation process, including all communications with employee, medical providers, and others; all accommodations considered; reasons for denying any requested accommodation, etc. See sample Employer Accommodation Process Checklist, Attachment B. - c.
-Develop a medical assessment form for completion by the employee's health care provider.
+See attached sample Employee Accommodation Request Form. - b.
+Develop and use a checklist for the ADA accommodation process, including all communications with the employee, medical providers, and others; all accommodations considered; reasons for denying any requested accommodation, etc. See attached sample checklist called, ADA Accommodation Guide to the Interactive Process. - c.
+Develop an accommodation assessment form for completion by the employee's health care provider.
 This should allow for flexibility in designating the information needed from the provider for the specific employee, his disability limitations, and his position.
 Make sure that the form carries a warning not to provide genetic information, in compliance with the Genetic Information Nondiscrimination Act.
-See sample ADA Medical Assessment Form, Attachment C.
+See attached sample ADA Accommodation Assessment Form.